I think my baby might have a tongue tie?...

 -

-(Re-assessment + procedure if required from 4 weeks post 1st procedure)
+(Re-assessment + procedure if required from 4 weeks healing time from original procedure)

 2-4% occurance rate.